Attractor learning for spatiotemporally chaotic dynamical systems using echo state networks with transfer learning: Results

 We performed the following experiment for each of two values of $\gamma$, $\gamma = 0$ and $\gamma = 0.1$.
 We began with an untrained ESN.
-We generated $30$ gKS trajectories, each of length $T=1000$ Lyapunov times, via direct numerical simulation.
+We generated $30$ gKS trajectories, each of length $T=10000$ (approximately $1000$ Lyapunov times), via direct numerical simulation.
 We used $20$ of these to train the ESN and the other $10$ for prediction.

 Figure~\ref{fig:gamma_no_TL} illustrates that for $\gamma = 0$ (left) and $\gamma = 0.1$ (right), the trained ESN accurately predicts the power spectrum of the gKS equation.
 Each red curve shows the ESN prediction of the power spectrum.
-Each blue curve shows the power spectrum obtained by averaging over the $10$ trajectories used for prediction.
-Importantly, the power spectrum of the gKS equation depends sensitively on $\gamma$ in the chaotic (small $\gamma$) regime.
-This observation serves as serious motivation for the use of transfer learning in this regime.
+Each blue curve shows the power spectrum obtained by averaging over the $10$ DNS trajectories used for prediction.
+Table~\ref{tab:gKS_no_TL_corrDim} reports that the trained ESN accurately captures the correlation dimension of the attractor as well.
+Importantly, the power spectrum of the gKS equation and the correlation dimension of the attractor depend sensitively on $\gamma$ in the chaotic (small $\gamma$) regime.
+This observation motivates the use of transfer learning in this regime.